scottishgovernment/resources.mygov.scot/_guidelines/form-guide.md

 {% include example-form-guidance.html file="forms_related" caption="Labels are by default positioned to the right of fields within fieldsets.
 This allows fields within a form to be left-aligned making it easy for the user to scan the page and to navigate from one field to the next.
 Fieldset error box is used to encapsulate all fields that an error message applies to." height="440" %}

-Fieldset: Group related dependant fields together.
+Fieldset: Group related dependent fields together.
 For example grouping of Radio buttons, Checkboxes and Date fields.
 Grouping enables error messages to be associated with several closely related fields.

 Legend: Each title must be clear (usually a question).
-In a fieldset of dependant fields the legend adopts the default label styling, with the labels for each dependent field being given less prominent styling.
+In a fieldset of dependent fields the legend adopts the default label styling, with the labels for each dependent field being given less prominent styling.

 Label: Doesn’t look like a regular label.
 Sits to the right of the field by default.
 In cases where this doesn’t work, it can be placed above the field.